sciZer0/7/v/README.md

 <p align="center">In Brief</p>

-Namely thanks to its protocol, each blockchain built before and existing in 2023 might be perceived in the future as absolutely
+Namely thanks to its protocol, each blockchain created before 2023 might be perceived in the future as absolutely

 * **undemocratic**
 * **unjust**